-- Vehicle decks are not heated and could create a challenging environment for passenger comfort and safety.
-Due to emission regulations, customers will not be permitted to start their engines as they are in an enclosed vehicle deck during the crossing.
+- Vehicle decks could create a challenging environment for passenger comfort and safety.
+Due to emission regulations, passengers will not be permitted to start their engines as they are in an enclosed vehicle deck during the crossing.

-- Sea state conditions in the Cabot Strait would expose passengers to additional risk of injury.
+- Sea state conditions in the Cabot Strait may expose passengers to additional risk of injury.

 - There are no washroom facilities on the vehicle decks.
 Individuals who require the use of washrooms would need to walk through the vehicle decks and stairwells in potentially rough conditions.

 Will I have to stay in my cabin or seating area?

 No, passengers have the option to move about the vessel.
 Seating in all areas will be limited to accommodate physical distancing measures.
 All passengers are required to maintain physical distancing and wear masks when moving about the vessel.

 Will I be able to walk around inside the vessel?

 Movement around the vessel is permitted.
 Passengers can expect some areas to have occupancy limits, to be closed for cleaning or restricted for operational use during the voyage.
 There is directional signage to assist with traffic flow and promote physical distancing.
 All passengers are required to maintain physical distancing and wear masks when moving about the vessel.

 Will I be able to access the outside decks?